in-phase/ph-core/contributing/standards.md

 - use external and internal names if it helps readability
     - example: `def multiply(by value)`

-- follow crystal convention on !, ?
+- follow crystal convention on !, ?, unsafe
+    - ! means "in-place operation", "dangerous operation", or "can raise"
+    - ? means "won't raise", "returns a boolean"
+    - unsafe means "faster", "no validation", "can raise"
-- return self where appropriate for chaining
+- return `self` where appropriate for chaining